heutelbeck/sapl-policy-engine/sapl-documentation/6_12_QueryRewriting.md

 ## How It Works

-You apply enforcement (`@PreEnforce` in Spring, `@pre_enforce` in the Python SDKs) to the service or handler method as usual, and the policy attaches a query-rewriting obligation.
+You apply enforcement (`@PreEnforce` in Spring, `@pre_enforce` in the Python SDKs, `#[PreEnforce]` in PHP) to the service or handler method as usual, and the policy attaches a query-rewriting obligation.
 While that decision is being enforced, the queries your code issues are intercepted, the obligation is applied, and the rewritten query is forwarded to the driver.

 When no enforcement is active, the query passes through unchanged.
 There is no global filter.
 The obligation applies only inside the protected call, so the same repository or collection called outside an enforced method runs unfiltered.